szabgab/rust.code-maven.com/pages/the-feedback-loop-for-learning-rust.md

 ## Rust user forum

 There are quite a few channels where you can discuss Rust on various levels.
 Some are for the people who develop the compiler, some for people who develop crates and others for people who just write Rust.
 Though I like to thing about them as future Crate developers and future contributors to the rust compiler, but for now, let's just call them Rust users.
 For example there is the [Rust User forum](https://users.rust-lang.org/).
 Once you sign up you can create a "New topic" and put the "code review" category on it.
 Then paste your code with some explanation and ask for feedback.
 Within some time you will get some very nice comments.
 I tried it a few times and in each case within a few hours my code was improved and I learned a lot of new things.

+## ChatGPT

+I am really not sure how good it is.
+I tried one of the examples for which I got a really nice improvement in the Rust user forum, but ChatGPT could only do minor improvements and I am not even sure if one of those wasn't making my code worse.
+Maybe if I had access to version 4 it would be much better, I don't know.

 ## Help others